Universality driven analytic structure of the QCD crossover: radius of convergence in the baryon chemical potential

-The previous discussion clearly demonstrate that, in the vicinity of the chiral scaling regime, validity of the Taylor expansions in \(\mb\) and the analytic continuations in complex-\(\mb\) plane of the QCD free energy is determined by the value of \(|\zc|\).
-As mentioned before, 2+1-flavor lattice QCD calculations show that the chiral condensate, \(M\), for the physical value of light up/down quark mass, \(\ml=\ms/27\), are well-described by the 3-dimensional \(O(4)\) scaling function \(\g\), with inclusion of small corrections from the analytic function \(\F\)~~\cite{Ding:2019prx, Li:2017aki, Ejiri:2009ac, Kaczmarek:2011zz}.
-Obviously, the contributions of \(\F\) will unavoidably modify the convergence of the low-order Taylor coefficients, however, these analytic contributions will not change the radius of convergence.
-Thus, also for physical QCD the singularity nearest to \(\mb=0\) in the complex-\(\mb\) plane will be dictated by \(\zc\).
+The previous discussion clearly demonstrate that, in the scaling regime, validity of the Taylor expansions in \(\mb\) and the analytic continuations in complex-\(\mb\) plane of the QCD free energy is determined by the value of \(|\zc|\).
+2+1-flavor lattice QCD calculations show that the chiral condensate, \(M\), for the physical value of light up/down quark mass, \(\ml=\ms/27\), are well-described by the 3-dimensional \(O(4)\) scaling function \(\g\), with inclusion of small corrections from the analytic function \(\F\)~~\cite{Ding:2019prx, Li:2017aki, Ejiri:2009ac, Kaczmarek:2011zz}.
+Obviously, \(\F\) unavoidably affects the values of the low-order Taylor coefficients; however, any analytic contribution does not change the radius of convergence.
+Base on these arguments, we expect that, for QCD, the singularity nearest to \(\mb=0\) in the complex-\(\mb\) plane is defined by \(\zc\).
 If \(\zc\) is known then Eq.~\eqref{eq:z} can be used to translate this singularity to the complex-\(\mb\) plane and, thereby, determine the corresponding radius of convergence.
 The rest of the universal and non-universal parameters entering Eq.~\eqref{eq:z} are known--- (i) The critical exponents of the \(O(4)\) universality class \(\beta=0.380\), \(\delta=4.824\)~\cite{Engels:2003nq}. (ii) Both \(\ml\) and \(T\) are purely real. (iii) \(\tc=132^{+3}_{-6}\)~MeV~\cite{Ding:2019prx}. (iv) The curvature of the pseudo-critical temperature \(\tpc(\mb)\), \(\kappa_2^B=0.012(2)\)~\cite{Bazavov:2018mes}. (v) {The scale factor \(z_0\) can be determined by fitting the \(m_l\)-dependence of the lattice QCD-calculated \(\tpc(m_l)\)~\cite{Bazavov:2011nk};} based on the lattice QCD results of Ref.~\cite{Ding:2019prx} on \(\tpc(m_l)\) the scale factor is estimated to be \(z_0 \simeq 1-2\)~\footnote{We thank Anirban Lahiri for providing us this input on behalf of the HotQCD collaboration.
 Recent results of the HotQCD collaboration on the value of \(z_0\) can also be found in Ref.~\cite{Clarke:2020htu}.}.